 In the street, more mermaid violence goes down.
 Spears are thrown.
 Maddie and her father find each other.
 Levi’s hunting the Sheriff with his own beastly spear.
 One of them nearly blows Dale’s knee out, so Ben and Maddie try getting him over to Helen’s place.
 Simultaneously, Ryn and Donna go towards the docks.

 There, Ryn comes face to face with Katrina.
 They fight and tear each other up.
 Eventually, Ryn gets the upper hand, but she stops, not wanting to do any worse damage to her family.
 Donna, she runs into Decker, who claims he only wants to help.

 Before Levi can kill Ben, Ryn shows up commanding: “You listen to me now.”
-She’s become the “dominant female,” a hierarchy in the mermaid family.
-She is the matriarch.
+She’s the matriarch now.
 It’s all interrupted by Xander, ready to murder.
 He goes to fire, and Ben tries to stop him.
 Resulting in a bullet hitting Donna in the chest.
 Before the other cops arrive, they’ve got to get out of there, moving Donna to Helen’s place.
 Ryn commands the other merfolk to go back in the sea, never come back.

 On top of everything else, Ben and Maddie are splitting apart because of his obsession.